The Importance of Routine Pet Dental Care

 In order to provide complete pet dental care to our patients, we offer services that help us diagnose problems, treat existing issues, and prevent future ones from developing:

 - Full-mouth digital X-rays: Our dental X-ray system enables us to use the lowest radiation levels to look for hidden problems in the teeth, surrounding bone, and gum tissue.
 We require full-mouth X-rays for every patient undergoing dental treatment.
 We view the images on a large, flat screen monitor for a complete oral pathology assessment.
+Full-mouth images are included in the cost of every dental procedure.

 - Teeth cleaning: Using an ultrasonic scaling tool, a technician will remove dental deposits (plaque and tartar) from the teeth above and below the gum line.
 All dental cleaning procedures are performed while the patient is under general anesthesia.